Aujasvi-Moudgil/Deploy_ImageClassifier/README.md

 # Image Classification using Flask python web app on Pivotal Cloud Foundry Platform

-The repo comprises of training CNN from Petimages and using Flask for Model serving.
+The repo comprises of training CNN from Petimages and using Flask for model serving.

 Image (Dir_Struct)